EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 wanted to expand SEA to cover all countries, but the spreadsheet approach to data analysis was deemed not scalable.
-We created a suite of `R` packages to create a database of PFU data (the PFU Database) for all countries in the world from 1960--2020.
+We created a suite of `R` packages to create a database^[Strictly speaking, we create data frames of matrices, not a structured database.] of PFU data (the PFU Database) for all countries in the world from 1960--2020.
 The packages enable, for the first time, scalable SEA.